Founded in December 2018 and headquartered in New Albany, Ohio, Lower offers mortgages, refinance loans and home equity

-- Minimal fees: Lower charges a 1 percent origination fee and a $495 application fee.
-That said, consumers may need to cover the cost of an appraisal and title-related expenses.
-As a Lower customer, you’ll also get all future HELOCs and mortgage refinance loans without any lender fees.
+- Minimal fees: The only fee that Lower charges aside from title-related expenses is a 1 percent origination fee.
+However, as a Lower customer, you’ll also get all future mortgage refinance loans without any lender fees.

-- Easy application process: Lower has a conversational online application (It starts with “Hey, what’s your name” and when asking for your phone number, they prompt you buy saying, “How about those digits”), which could make it easier for people who don’t often deal with home equity-related terms.
+- Easy application process: Lower has a conversational online application that breaks down the home equity process in a simple way for people who don’t often deal with home equity-related terms.

 - No home equity loan: If you would prefer a fixed-rate home equity loan over a revolving HELOC, you’ll need to work with a different lender.